cyfan11/GSoC-proposal/README.md

 * Contribution to the project
   * Understanding: I went through the procedure of loading a 360 image in JOSM and went through the codes provided to view the image and turing the image into equirectangular.
   * Adaptation: I identified the parts of the code that could be used to adapt into other implementation.
-This could be found in my timeline description and the sample code.
+This could be found in my timeline description and the comments in Equirectangular.java.
   * Brainstorming: I went through the panorama projection project of GIMP and is able to translate the idea into codes and idea of implementation.